 In contrast to other major water resources in this country there is very little accurate timely information about the quantities of water extracted from the GAB, what the water is used for, and the economic, social and environmental values that accrue from using the water.

 Robust knowledge of the quantity and value of resources and the likely return on investment enables governments, industries and communities to develop effective policies and make sound decisions that achieve the best outcomes from GAB water supplies.

-In 2016 government jurisdictions with responsibilities for the GAB, on advice from the Great Artesian Basin Coordinating Committee (GABCC), commissioned a report on current and future water use and users in the GAB, and the value of industries or sectors dependent on Basin water.
+On the initiative of the Great Artesian Basin Coordinating Committee (GABCC), in 2016 government jurisdictions with responsibilities for the GAB commissioned a report on current and future water use and users in the GAB, and the value of industries or sectors dependent on Basin water.

 - inform development of a new Strategic Management Plan (SMP) for the GAB